| IMPROVEMENT, estates. This term is of doubtful meaning It would seem

 owners.
 4 Burr.
 1944; 2 Bro.
 C. & A. Law, 396.
 Vide, generally, 1 Phil.
 Ev.

 254; 1 Stark.
 Ev.
 228; Dane's Ab. h. t.; Serg.
 Const.
 Law, 202, 203, 212.
+IN RERUM NATURA.
+In the nature of things; in existence.
+IN SOLIDO.
+A term used in the civil law, to signify that a contract is

+joint.
 2. Obligations are in solido, first, between several creditors; secondly,

 between several debters.
 1. When a person contracts the obligation of one and